ImanJowkar/Linux/0-general_working/README.md

 # modules
 ```
-lsmod module_name                   # print all modules which already added to kernel
+lsmod                               # print all modules which already added to kernel
 modprobe module_name                # add module and requiremnt modules to kernel
 modprobe -r module_name             # remove a modlue and all dependencies
 insmod module_name                  # only add module and can't load requirement modules